Frederick-sudo/Web_Application/README.md

 IEX API
 -Handles real-time stock price fetching using API request from the backend code from Python

-How to run:
-Clone the repository

-Set up a virtual environment

-Install dependencies

-Set your IEX API key ina “.env” file or as an environment variable

-Run the flask app

 Visit the app in your browser (http://127.0.0.1:5000/) (in your browser after running the Flask app locally.)